 The Township of Wellington North has prepared an Operational Plan outlining its QMS and QMS Policy.
 This Operation Plan has been endorsed by the Owner and Top Management of the drinking water systems.
 QMS Policy and Endorsement (PDF)

 The Operational Plan is available for public viewing at the Township's Municipal Office upon request or by emailing Sara McDougall, Compliance Analyst or calling 519-848-3620 Ext.
 4628.

 The Township of Wellington North falls under jurisdiction of three Conservation Authorities, each with a different Source Protection Plan (SPP) - Maitland Valley, Saugeen Valley and Grand River.
 The Maitland Watershed encompasses portions of the Township of Wellington North, only general education programs apply for this SPP.
-Saugeen Valley SPP applies to the Town of Mount Forest and Grand River SPP applies to the Town of Arthur.
+The Saugeen Valley SPP applies to the Town of Mount Forest and the Grand River SPP applies to the Town of Arthur.
 All plans are currently in effect.

 The Township of Wellington North Water Operators maintain fire hydrants in Arthur and Mount Forest as they are apart of our water infrastructure.
 Hydrants are inspected annually and are repainted as needed.
 Hydrants are Township property and are to be operated only by Township staff.

 Watermain flushing is completed during the warmer months, usually April until November, by Township Water Operators.
 Flushing helps improve water quality by clearing out iron and other mineral deposits from the watermains as well as ensuring adequate chlorine is distributed throughout the water distribution system.
 For detailed information / scheduling of watermain flushing, please see the Watermain Flushing Notice (PDF).